risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 $ yarn add @babel/core @babel/preset-env rollup-plugin-babel -D
 ```

-With `@babel/preset-env`, we can easily target the minimum environments and don't need to choose the Babel's plugins manually.
+With `@babel/preset-env`, we can easily target the minimum environments and don't need to choose Babel's plugins manually.
 The `rollup-plugin-babel` is the required plugin for Babel integration with Rollup.

 Next, let's create a `.babelrc` config file.
 Store it within the `src` directory instead of the project root directory.
-This way we can have different babel configuration for other parts, like tests.
+This way we can have different babel configurations for other parts, like tests.

 ```json
 {